Home » Consulting research

 Why become a CFA Charterholder?

-The CFA curriculum is all about managing the assets of a company.
+If you are a practicing or aspiring consultant, is it worth becoming a CFA Charterholder?
+In my opinion, CFA Level 1 is definitely worth doing as it provides a very good overview of economics, finance and asset management which will help you understand how a company should manage its assets.
 If you want to be able to provide a company with comprehensive advice, it is useful (if not essential) to understand how to value a business, deal with its assets, identify appropriate investment opportunities, manage cash flows, and obtain financing.

 Preparing for the CFA Exam